 Coping With COVID-19 in the Workplace

-This memo addresses many of the workplace legal issues employees and unions are dealing with as a result of COVID-19
+We’ve prepared a memo that addresses many of the workplace legal issues employees and unions are dealing with as a result of COVID-19

 On March 11, 2020 the World Health Organization declared COVID-19 a global pandemic.
 Although it has been ravaging other parts of the world for some time, its presence has manifested most acutely in Canada and in Ontario over the past few weeks.

-Below, we address some of the most common questions we have been receiving from our clients regarding the myriad legal issues which are engaged by the pandemic.
+Below, we address some of the most common questions we have been receiving from our clients regarding the many legal issues which are engaged by the pandemic.

 You can download the memo here.
 It addresses: